PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Frequently Asked Questions

-How Will I Know if I Have a Brain Injury Case?
+How Will I Know If I Have a Brain Injury Case?

-The best way to know whether you have a potential brain injury case is to talk with an attorney who can look at the details of what happened and how you have been affected.
-In general, a legal claim may be possible when someone else’s unsafe actions or failures contributed to the incident that caused the injury, and you suffered measurable harm as a result.
-That harm can include medical treatment, lost income, and changes in your ability to work or enjoy life.
+The best way to know is to speak with an attorney who can look at the details of what happened and how you’ve been affected.
+In general, a legal claim may be possible when someone else’s unsafe actions contributed to the incident and you suffered measurable harm as a result: medical costs, lost income, or changes in your ability to work or enjoy life.
+When you contact our firm, we review medical records, incident reports, and your description of symptoms and explain how Washington law may apply to your situation.

-Depending on the circumstances, legal documents may need to be signed by the injured person or by someone with legal authority to act on their behalf.
-Washington law has specific rules about who can make decisions for another adult and under what conditions.
+It’s common for spouses, parents, or adult children to contact us because the injured person isn’t able to take the lead.
+We regularly work with family members in these situations and include the injured person to the extent their condition allows.
+Washington law has specific rules about who can make decisions for another adult.
 During an initial consultation, we can discuss how decision-making is currently handled in your family and explain what steps may be needed before a case can move forward.
-We always aim to respect your loved one’s dignity and abilities while keeping the process as clear as possible.

-How Much Does it Cost to Talk With Your Team?
+How Much Does It Cost to Talk with Your Team?

 How Long Do Brain Injury Cases Usually Take?